kyma-project/serverless/module-chart/charts/docker-registry/README.md

 | `extraVolumeMounts`         | Additional volumeMounts to the registry container                                          | `[]`            |
 | `extraVolumes`              | Additional volumes to the pod                                                              | `[]`            |

-Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
+Specify each parameter using the `--set key=value[,key=value]` argument with `helm install`.

-To generate htpasswd file, run this docker command:
+To generate htpasswd file, run this Docker command:
 `docker run --entrypoint htpasswd registry:2 -Bbn user password > ./htpasswd`.